dmranck/ticketutil/read-the-docs/source/Usage.rst

   ``get_ticket_id()`` or ``get_ticket_url()`` methods.

 * To run unit tests in Bash terminal use this command:

 .. code-block:: python

     python3 -m unittest discover ./tests/

-.. role:: rubric
-    :rubric: See the docstrings in the code or the tool-specific files in the docs and examples directories for more information.
+See the docstrings in the code or the tool-specific files in the docs and examples directories for more information.

 .. note::
-    To enable debug logging for ticketutil, set an environment variable named TICKETUTIL_LOG_LEVEL to 'DEBUG'.
+    Note on logging: To enable debug logging for ticketutil, set an environment variable named TICKETUTIL_LOG_LEVEL to 'DEBUG'.
 You may specify the following log levels using this environment variable: DEBUG, INFO, WARNING, ERROR, CRITICAL.
 If this environment variable does not exist, the log level will be